Authored By :

 First of all, for the record, let me clarify that the actual words "biochip", "microchip", "implant" and "implantable" do not appear anywhere in any of the versions of the bill that I have in my possession.
 They do not appear in the official, certified version of the bill which was signed by President Obama.
 According to Internet rumors, the word "implantable" was supposedly included in earlier versions of the bill that contained sections dealing with certain medical devices.
 Even if that is true -- I do not know that it is -- such language is not included in the official version of the bill that was signed into law by President Obama, and that is what counts insofar as legality is concerned.

 The word "computer" is used one time in House Bill H. R. 3962 in reference to assisting a number of American territories in upgrading their computer systems, so that they will be able to comply with the new reporting requirements which have come into effect under Obamacare.
-In the Senate-passed version of H. R. 3590, the word "computer" is mentioned a total of eight times in regards to assisting different entities in upgrading their computer systems so that they will be compliant with, and will be able to carry out the different services which are mandated by the PPACA, including proper reporting.
+In the Senate-passed version of H. R. 3590, the word "computer" is mentioned a total of eight times in regard to assisting different entities in upgrading their computer systems so that they will be compliant with, and will be able to carry out the different services which are mandated by the PPACA, including proper reporting.
 The official, certified version of the Act also uses "computer" a total of nine times in reference to this same topic.

 The second point I wish to make is that while the acronym CHIP is used extensively throughout H. R. 3962 -- beginning at Title VII -- as well as throughout H. R. 3590, CHIP is not really referring to any kind of implantable RFID chip.
 In reality, the acronym CHIP refers to the Children's Health Insurance Program, which is a program which provides free or low-cost health coverage for over seven million children -- both U.S. citizens, as well as eligible immigrants -- up to the age of nineteen.
 If you are interested in learning more about CHIP on the Internet, you can go to such sites as the following one: